pondevelopment/actions/vue-dist/readme.md

 It assumes the existence of a `.nvmrc` file to provide the node version to use.
 A few other inputs are requested.

+Works together with [cloudflare-publish][cloudflare] to publish static vue apps to cloudflare pages hosting.

 ## Configuration

 To run this task the following settings are expected: